Butterfleye, Nero 1, and Smart Cam: Cordless Security CamerasBy - 01/09/2019

 Surprise!
 It’s a camera.
 And a pretty good one at that.
-Ben Nader, Founder and CEO of Butterfleye, provided a demo of the Butterfleye app.
+Ben Nader, Founder and former CEO of Butterfleye and now general manager of video solutions at Ooma, provided a demo of the Butterfleye app.
 During the demonstration, he shared several pre-recorded video clips and the quality was strong.

 Butterfleye offers a FHD 1080p resolution backed by a 120° field of view.
 You can live stream from anywhere using your Android device, iPhone, or Apple Watch, and the camera offers an 8x digital zoom.
 It also offers traditional security camera features including sound and motion detection.

 2. Motion, Sound, and Face Recognition + an Accelerometer

 To protect your home, Butterfleye monitors for multiple events including motion, sound, person, and device tampering via its built-in accelerometer.